 Once again, the land was painted in green and many other colors.
 The trees were patiently and resolutely sown.
 The fruits began to grow slowly and attracted hundreds of bird species: the guardians of the nature, the reason to be of that simple desire to save and to preserve.
 There was blooming everywhere and the joyful singing of the birds intoned an affirmation of life.
 The metallic colors of the hummingbirds painted the air with hope.
 Hundreds of species of amphibians, reptiles and mammals had nourishment again and could breed.
 The miracle of life let the human being find again its natural essence which is saved in its DNA as an ineffable treasure.

 It all started with something that had neither a plan nor a script and was completely unexpected.
 It happened suddenly, as great things do.
-One day, during a walk by the Tapichalaca foggy forest, in the province of Zamora Chinchipe, Danish and American scientists heard something unusual.
+One day, during a walk by the Tapichalaca foggy forest, in the province of Zamora Chinchipe, American and Ecuadorian scientists heard something unusual.
 It was a peculiar sound that lead them to discover a long-legged bird of low flight.
 Its body covered with gray and black feathers had never before been caught by any camera.
 It was a new species that filled them with amazement and hope.
 They named it jocotoco ridgely.
 Jocotoco was the name that local farmers used to give this bird when they rarely saw it and it was named ridgely after its discoverer, Robert Ridgely.

 What does it feel like to discover a new species and to find more life than the life described in the conservation manuals?
 That warmth in the heart promoted the purchase of several hectares of forest in order to turn them into a safe dwelling for the jocotoco and other species registered in that place.